 - no longer have to pay a £10 fee but we will be allowed to charge you for our reasonable administrative costs in collating and providing you with details of the requested information which we hold about you, if your request is clearly unfounded or excessive; and

 - in certain circumstances, be entitled to receive the information in a structured, commonly used and machine readable form.

-- Requests should be sent to the Compliance Manager, Warrens of Winchester Limited, 85 High Street, Winchester SO23 9AE.
+- Requests should be sent to the Compliance Manager, Warrens Office, Unit 1, Moorside Point, Moorside Road, Winchester SO23 7RX.
 We will need to see proof of your identity before processing your request.